 Is cellulitis contagious?

 No, cellulitis is not contagious.
-Cellulitis is a bacterial skin infection that occurs when bacteria, usually Streptococcus or Staphylococcus, enter the skin through a cut, scrape or another type of skin injury.
+Cellulitis is a bacterial skin infection that occurs when bacteria, usually Streptococcus or Staphylococcus, enter the skin through a cut, scrape, or other skin injury.
 The disease is localized to the affected skin area and does not spread through contact with others.

 How dangerous is cellulitis infection?